tnovau/markdown-cv/index.md

 `Feb 2018 – Jul 2018`
 __Holistor SA(Holistor Platform)__

-- Implementation of a new web app built onto ASP.NET Zero template, using Angular 5, ASP.NET Core & PostgreSQL, for customer sucess.
+- Implementation of a new web app built onto ASP.NET Zero template, using Angular 5, ASP.NET Core & PostgreSQL, for customer success.
 - Team leading and architectural decisions.
 - Google Maps and Geocoding integration.
 - Usage of JWT and ASP.NET MVC to authenticate against CMS Blogifier.
 - Use of Docker as container engine.
-- Use of Kubernetes as container orchestration engine in IBM cloud and Docker compose for local ment.
+- Use of Kubernetes as container orchestration engine in IBM cloud and Docker compose for local development.
 - Use of JIRA for project management.
 - Usage of EF Core.